 Tour guides provide guided tours to groups of visitors and tourists.
-They must have expert knowledge of specific areas, including natural features and other
+They must have expert knowledge of specific areas, including natural features and other tourist destinations.
+Tour guides may give walking tours, bus or even boat tours.

 Leisure activity coordinators usually work for resorts and hotel groups.
-They are responsible for the day-to-day management of a leisure centre and interacting with guests.
+They are responsible for the day-today management of a leisure centre and interacting with guests.